To earn a GED Illinois diploma, students must pass four GED subject tests. They can take these tests online or in one of Illinois’ testing centers.

 Students who sign up for Onsego’s Advantage plan will receive 4 GED Ready tests for free.

-Illinois GED Online Classes
+GED Illinois Online Classes

 We understand that for quite a few GED test-takers, life can get hectic at times, so we offer a complete GED prep course, including online GED classes and practice tests that are bite-sized and engaging.
 You can watch these short lessons that address one GED topic at a time whenever you have a few minutes free.